 Queen Victoria Street, Fremantle | More information here.

-No Fixed Address is presented in partnership with St Patrick’s Community Support Centre.
+No Fixed Address is presented by DADAA in partnership with St Patrick’s Community Support Centre.
 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.